RegionPLC: Regional Point-Language Contrastive Learning for Open-World 3D Scene Understanding: RegionPLC

 \textbf{Point-discriminative Contrastive Loss.} Considering the limitation of CLIP-style loss, we propose a point-discriminative contrastive loss $\mathcal{L}_\text{pdc}$ to make the learning of point embedding discriminative.
 Specifically, for each regional 3D-language pair, instead of aggregating point features into an averaged region-level feature, our $\mathcal{L}_\text{pdc}$ directly computes the similarity between point-wise embeddings and caption embeddings.
 We then pool the logarithm of predicted point-wise probability within $\mathbf{\hat{p}}$ to compute the cross-entropy loss regarding one-hot label $\mathbf{y}^t$ as follows, { \abovedisplayskip{3.0pt} \belowdisplayskip{3.1pt} }where $\mathbf{z}$ and $\mathbf{s}$ indicate the similarity and probability matrix between point-wise features and all caption embeddings.
 By doing so, the optimization direction of each point will be adapted to its own point embeddings and thus make them discriminative (refer to Figure \ref{fig:framework}).
 More details are included in the supplementary materials.

 \textbf{Region-aware Normalization.} Though discriminative, the $\mathcal{L}_\text{pdc}$ will back-propagate smaller gradients to points in large regions due to the pooling operation, leading to an implicit bias towards region size which can be harmful to representation learning.
-To alleviate this issue, we propose a region-aware factor to normalize $\mathcal{L}_\text{pdc}$ by the region size, to ensure an equivalent gradient scale on points in each region regardless of its size.Obtained region-aware loss $\mathcal{L}_\text{rpdc}$ as follows, where $\alpha_r$ is the region-aware normalization factor, $\text{card}(\cdot)$ denotes the cardinality of the regional point set.
+To alleviate this issue, we propose a region-aware factor to normalize $\mathcal{L}_\text{pdc}$ by the region size, to ensure an equivalent gradient scale on points in each region regardless of its size.Obtained region-aware loss $\mathcal{L}_\text{rpdc}$ as follows, where $\alpha_r$ is the region-aware normalization factor, $n_t$ is the number of 3D-language pairs each scene.

 \textbf{Analysis.} With point-discriminative and region-aware properties, our $\mathcal{L}_{\text{rpdc}}$ facilitates more superior and robust representation learning.
 It allows each point to grasp its unique semantics without disruptions from other unrelated points (refer to Figure~\ref{fig:framework} right).
 This is especially vital for annotation-free dense prediction to segment object boundaries without any annotation (see Table~\ref{tab:component} for verification).
 Moreover, the region-aware factor in $\mathcal{L}_{\text{rpdc}}$ provides a more robust optimization procedure.
 As depicted in the right section of Figure~\ref{fig:framework}, points associated with multiple captions are normalized to a similar gradient scale.
 When multiple captions reach a consensus, this leads to consistent gradient directions, thereby encouraging them to be optimized in a unified direction.
 Conversely, when multiple captions conflict, this leads to inconsistent gradient directions and thus discourages the noisy optimization.